-To initiate the development of the SGP OP6 Country Programme Strategy (OP6 CPS) an assessment and scoping exercise should be undertaken which will take stock of the results and achievements of the SGP country programme thus far and identify the priority directions for programming in OP6 in line the SGP OP6 project document, the country's national priorities, GEF 6 programming directions, and potential for synergy with UNDP and other partner agencies.
+To initiate the development of the SGP OP6 Country Programme Strategy (OP6 CPS) an assessment and scoping exercise should be undertaken.
+These activities should review the results and achievements of the SGP country programme to date, identify the priority directions for programming in OP6, align with the SGP OP6 project document, the country's national priorities, GEF 6 programming directions, and facilitate potential for synergy with UNDP and other partner agencies.

-This CPS consultation and scoping process will extend beyond the NSC to involve relevant stakeholders from government, civil society, UNDP country office, sector agencies and other partners.
-Its purpose is to identify the niche of SGP for programming in OP6 in order to focus the programme to deliver the strategic impact expected in terms of the OP6 directions and initiatives.
+The CPS consultation and scoping process will extend beyond the NSC to involve relevant stakeholders from government, civil society, UNDP country office, sector agencies and other partners.
+Its purpose is to identify the niche of SGP for programming in OP6 that will enable the programme to deliver the strategic impact expected as per the OP6 directions and initiatives.